Flash Payments Developer API

 How to secure your callback endpoints

-When sending a payment, creating a local withdrawal or ordering a conversion you can provide us a webhook (callback) URI - callbackUri.
+When , or you can provide us a webhook (callback) URI - callbackUri.
 We will call it when a payment or withdrawal status changes.

 We recommend API clients to generate and add ?signature=ASecretPerPaymentKey query to your callbackUri to make sure it's Flash Payments calling your webhook endpoint.
 For example: